qtile/qtile/docs/manual/howto/widget.rst

                         path="/org/mpris/MediaPlayer2",
                         dbus_interface="org.freedesktop.DBus.Properties")

-``dbus-next`` can also be used to query properties, call methods etc. on dbus interfaces.
-Refer to the `dbus-next documentation <https://python-dbus-next.readthedocs.io/en/latest/>`_ for more information on how to use the module.
+``dbus-fast`` can also be used to query properties, call methods etc. on dbus interfaces.
+Refer to the `dbus-fast documentation <https://python-dbus-fast.readthedocs.io/en/latest/>`_ for more information on how to use the module.

 .. _mouse-events: